publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616c.md

         (1) Any Indian tribe or tribal or Indian organization may submit an application for funding of a project pursuant to this section.

         (2) Indian tribes and tribal and Indian organizations under the authority of the Indian Self-Determination Act \[[25 U.S.C.
-450f][/us/usc/t25/s450f] et seq.\] shall be given an equal opportunity with programs that are administered directly by the Service to compete for, and receive, grants under subsection (a) of this section for such projects.
+450f][/us/usc/t25/s450f] et seq.\] shall be given an equal opportunity with programs that are administered directly by the Service to compete for, and receive, grants under subsection (a) for such projects.

 ([Pub.
 L. 94–437, title I, § 110][/us/pl/94/437/s110], as added [Pub.
 L. 100–713, title I, § 108][/us/pl/100/713/s108], Nov.
 23, 1988, [102 Stat.
 4794][/us/stat/102/4794]; amended [Pub.
 L. 102–573, title I, § 117(b)(4)][/us/pl/102/573/s117/b/4], Oct.
 29, 1992, [106 Stat.
 4544][/us/stat/106/4544].)